 A Lobmeyr Metropolitan chandelier with more than 20,000 Swarovski crystals hangs at its center, originally designed for grand venues like opera houses.
 Nearby, a custom Bösendorfer piano created in collaboration with Takashi Murakami adds a distinct artistic presence.

-The interplay of height, light, and art defines this space and shapes how the rest of the home is experienced.
+The interplay of height, light, and art defines this space and shapes how the rest of Drake’s mansion is experienced.

 The Master Suite: Crafted for Total Privacy